radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

   listen: ':7007'
 ```

-3.  use sqlite DB.
-This is light weight, stored on disk, not accessible and contains no useful information.
+1.  use sqlite DB.
+This is light weight, not accessible to users directly and contains no useful information.

 ```
 app-config.yaml :